hoat23/IndustrialInternetOfThings/README.md

 The Elastic Stack comprises of a suite of open source products that enable users to take data from anywhere and search, analyse and visualise it in real-time.

+Example of use case for monitoring temperature anomaly: https://blog.codecentric.de/en/2019/10/apache-plc4x-elasticsearch-iiot-monitoring-anomaly-detection/

 # Software

 ## Node-Red